charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2018.md

 The midterm is an an extension of the [SystemCheck][sc] and [SystemCheckRefactor][scr] assignments with perhaps an element or two from the [AWS Provision][awsp] assignment.

 The goal will be to create a program that will allow us to query both the status of the current system, and a system running on EC2.
+The code should compile cleanly with no errors or warnings from **prettier** or **eslint**.

 The screenshot is designed only to give you a general idea of where I would like to take this program.
 I haven't finished my version yet, so this is incomplete, but it gives you a good starting point.
 If you imitate this look and feel you should not have to undo anything, only add more.